 Must-Sees in Chengdu and Chongqing

-In the section, you could obtain some ideas about things to do in Chengdu and Chongqing based on our recommendations.
+In this section, you could obtain some ideas about things to do in Chengdu and Chongqing, based on my real travel experience to both cities.

 Below are the top things you should not miss in Chengdu.